 Additionally, at the end of FY 2018 the total number of backlogged requests was 130,718, which is a 17.4% increase over FY 2017.
 Numbers speak for themselves: FOIA agencies struggle to keep up, and they’re losing the battle with the backlogged requests.

 Increasing demands of transparency in the digital age combined with an ineffective review, search, and redaction process are constantly increasing the number of backlogged requests.
+Clearly, agencies need to do someting about the growing backlog problem.
+One way to solve the backlog problem is to consider a modern public records software like ArkCase FOIA.

 More Data = More Complexity